NathanJGaul/notes/README.md

 ## Structure and Organization

-Each note is self contained on
+ - each note is self contained in a single markdown file (mapped to a page after compilation)
+ -

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyNDQzMzE5ODldfQ==
+eyJoaXN0b3J5IjpbMTcyODk3NDY3OV19
 -->